Suicide of Megan Meier: Reactions

 The new legislation went into effect on August 28, 2008, and was intended to cover loopholes in the current law.
 According to the St. Louis Daily Record, the new language "expands the definition of the crime of 'harassment' to include knowingly intimidating or causing emotional distress anonymously, either by phone or electronically, or causing distress to a child."
-It also "increases the penalty for harassment from a misdemeanor to a felony, carrying up to four years in prison, if it's committed by an adult against someone 17 or younger, or if the criminal has previously been convicted of harassment."
+It additionally "increases the penalty for harassment from a misdemeanor to a felony, carrying up to four years in prison, if it's committed by an adult against someone 17 or younger, or if the criminal has previously been convicted of harassment."
 This is one of the first comprehensive cyberbullying and cyberstalking state laws that protects children and adults from harassment on social networking sites.
 The bill is a reaction to Lori Drew's case dismissal and Governor Matt Blunt, the politician who signed the law into effect states, "[Missouri] needs tough laws to protect its children."
 A bill was introduced in the 111th Congress on April 2, 2009, as H.R.
 1966.
-Both houses of the Missouri State Legislature voted unanimously on May 15, 2008, to criminalize usage of the internet to harass someone, the existing statute was expanded to prohibit abusive "communication by any means" and is known as "Megan's Law." (not to be confused with New Jersey's and subsequent federal Megan's Law).
+Both houses of the Missouri State Legislature voted unanimously on May 15, 2008, to criminalize usage of the Internet to harass someone, the existing statute was expanded to prohibit abusive "communication by any means" and is known as "Megan's Law." (not to be confused with New Jersey's and subsequent federal Megan's Law).
 On May 22, 2008, Congresswoman Linda T. Sanchez introduced H.R.
 6123 as the "Megan Meier Cyberbullying Prevention Act" to "amend title 18, United States Code, with respect to cyberbullying."

 Tina Meier started the Megan Meier Foundation, headquartered in Chesterfield, Missouri.
 The organization states that it exists to promote "awareness, education and promote positive change to children, parents, and educators in response to the ongoing bullying and cyberbullying in our children's daily environment."